fbpx

 Python includes support for regular expression through the re package.

-This very simple rule based chatbot will work by searching for specific keywords in inputs given by a user.
-The keywords will be used to understand what action the user wants to take (user’s intent).
-Once the intent is identified, the bot will then pick out a response appropriate to the intent.
+This very simple rule-based chatbot will work by searching for specific keywords in user input.
+The keywords will help determine the desired action of the user (user’s intent).
+Once the intent is identified, the bot will pick out an appropriate response.

-The list of keywords the bot will be searching for and the dictionary of responses will be built up manually based on the specific use case for the chatbot.
+The list of keywords and a dictionary of responses will be built up manually based on the specific use case for the chatbot.

-We’ll be designing a very simple chatbot for a Bank.
-The bot will be able to respond to greetings (Hi, Hello etc.) and will be able to answer questions about the bank’s hours of operation.
+We’ll be designing a very simple chatbot for a bank that can respond to greetings (Hi, Hello, etc.) and answer questions about the bank’s hours of operation.

 We will be following the steps below to build our chatbot